Uptime-Checker/uptime_checker_api/deps/tls_certificate_check/README.md

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+[^1]: the use of OTP-trusted CAs can be controlled through the `use_otp_trusted_CAs` boolean option within application env config.

+[^2]: the persistent term key is derived from the CA store's own contents and existing keys are not erased until the app terminates gracefully - this minimizes the risk of an impactful global garbage collection.